When Johnny Comes Marching Home: Lyrics

+The original lyrics, written by Patrick Gilmore during the American Civil War, were published in 1863 in Erastus Beadle's booklet, Beadle's Dime Song Book, No. 15: A Collection of New and Popular Comic and Sentimental Songs in pages 18 and 19.

-Some later recordings end each verse with "And we'll all feel glad when Johnny comes marching home."
-In a John Ford Western, the last line was changed to "And we'll all raise hell when Johnny comes marching home."
+Some later recordings substitute glad for gay.

+In the John Ford western The Horse Soldiers, the last line was changed to "And we'll all raise hell when Johnny comes marching home".

 "Johnny Fill Up the Bowl"

 "Johnny Fill Up the Bowl", which provided the tune for "When Johnny Comes Marching Home", was a topical drinking song that commented on events in the American Civil War.
 It was frequently refitted with new words by soldiers and other publishers.

 A satirical variant of "Johnny Fill Up the Bowl", entitled "For Bales" or, more fully, "For Bales!
 An O'er True Tale.
 Dedicated to Those Pure Patriots Who Were Afflicted with 'Cotton on the Brain' and Who Saw The Elephant", was published in New Orleans in 1864, by A. E. Blackmar.